 If you are unsure about the utility of a given room or if your laptop will work with a projector we can help, but again lead time is the key.
 Don’t wait till day of the event.

 - Group Email, while not required, is a really good idea.
-Should you establish a group email address contact room planning to have it added to the group account so confirmations can also go to that address as well.
+When you establish a group email address for your org., contact room planning to have it added to the group account so confirmations can also go to that address as well.
 This is an easy way for your entire group to have access to reservation confirmations, general correspondence, etc. as CC-ing everything to that address is cheap and automatic back-up.